Emotional Predators and How to Avoid Them

 An emotional predator can be of any age, social status, culture, or gender.
-They can seem to be normal people, although they tend to be stingy, egocentric, and narcissists.
+They can seem to be normal people, although they tend to be stingy, egocentric, and narcissistic.

-They are individuals who feel greatly inferior, although they don’t give off this impression, because they prefer to present themselves as arrogant and ostentatious.
-They are full of anger and regret, but they don’t really show it.
-They tend to have strong ideologies.
+Their goal is to break down their victims emotionally, personally, psychologically, and socially.
+They are individuals who feel greatly inferior, although they don’t give off this impression.
+This is because they prefer to present themselves as arrogant and ostentatious people.
+They’re full of anger and regret, but they don’t really show it.
+In addition, they tend to have strong ideologies.

 Emotional predators feel a need to be admired, wanted, and have strong anxieties about being right and feeling powerful.
-They show themselves as disconnected from emotions, sometimes even despising them, especially the emotions of their victims.
+They show themselves as disconnected from emotions, sometimes even despising them.

-As children, emotional predators tend to be the kinds of children who throw stones and hit other people, the children who cause fights but aren’t involved in them.
+Emotional predators tend to be the kinds of children who throw stones and hit other people, the children who cause fights but aren’t involved in them.
 They want to be the center of attention.
-As teenagers, emotional predators are cold and distant, without much of a social life, except for one or two friends that they tend to manipulate.
-In adulthood, they are the people who are arrogant and preoccupied with being right.
+As teenagers, emotional predators are cold and distant and don’t have much of a social life, except for one or two friends that they tend to manipulate.
+In adulthood, they’re arrogant and preoccupied with being right.

-At first sight, emotional predators seem controlled, sociable, and perfectly acceptable, but this behavior is a mask, behind which they hide their true intentions and mental processes, which are much more complicated and confusing.
+At first sight, emotional predators seem sociable and perfectly acceptable, but this behavior is a mask.
+Behind this mask, they hide their true intentions and mental processes, which are much more complicated and confusing.

 Who are the victims of emotional predators?

 The victims of emotional predators are generally characterized by their kindness, honesty, generosity, optimism, and spiritual strength.
-They are the people who show qualities that emotional predators want and envy, characteristics that they don’t actually have.
-Emotional predators will turn this person into a scapegoat, who they see as responsible for all of their problems.
+They have qualities that emotional predators want and envy, qualities that they don’t actually have.
+Emotional predators will turn their victims into scapegoats and blame them for their problems.

-An emotional predator watches out for this type of person, so that they can try to gain their energy and happiness.
-It’s said that emotional predators want to absorb that which they envy.
+An emotional predator doesn’t leave this type of person alone.
+They do this to try to steal their energy and happiness.
+Emotional predators want to absorb the things they envy.

-Victims can seem suspicious to other people, since when someone suffers emotional abuse by any means, there are people who believe that the victim is responsible, since people like to imagine or think that the victim is responsible or complicit, knowingly or otherwise, in the aggressions that they have to deal with.
+Victims can seem suspicious to other people.
+This is because when someone suffers emotional abuse, there are people who believe that the victim is responsible.
+People like to imagine or think that the victim is responsible or complicit in the aggression they’ve had to deal with.

-Often, we hear it said that if a person is a victim, it is because they are weak or unable to fight back; but on the contrary, we can see that victims are often chosen because they have something more, something that their aggressor wants to take from them.
+We often hear that if a person is a victim, it’s because they’re weak or unable to fight back.
+However, nothing is further from the truth.
+Emotional predators choose their victims because they have something more, something that they want to take from them.

-Victims can seem naïve or gullible, since they don’t want to imagine that the other person is a destructive force in their life, and they try to look for logical explanations.
-They try to rationalize it to themselves, to make it seem as if the other person is not an emotional predator.
-Victims try to be understanding or forgiving, because they love or admire the other person, or because they feel they have to help the other person as if they are the only one who can understand them.
-They start to feel like they have a mission to complete.
+Victims can seem naïve or gullible since they don’t want to believe that the other person is a destructive force in their life.
+Thus, they try to look for logical explanations.
+They try to rationalize to make it seem as if the other person is not an emotional predator.

-While an emotional predator is holding onto, and refusing to change their own emotional state, their victims try to change for them, trying to understand, consciously or subconsciously, their attacker, and not allowing themselves to question if their attacker is responsible.
+While an emotional predator refuses to change their own emotional state, their victims try to change for them.
+They try to understand their attacker and don’t allow themselves to question if their attacker is responsible or not.